Powered by Smartsupp

 The Boom index features:

-- Rising Slowly: The Boom index generally increases in a slow and steady manner over time.
+• Rising Slowly: The Boom index generally increases slowly and steadily over time.

 Crash Index Characteristics